 Once you’ve added the oil, check the the level with the dipstick.
 You might notice the oil you’re adding isn’t dark like what’s on the dipstick, but instead more of an amber color.
 That could make you think your oil is dirty and should be changed immediately.
 Oil turns dark pretty quickly so the color isn’t a great indicator of its cleanliness.
 Sticking with the manufacturer’s recommended intervals for oil changes is the best way to be sure your oil is clean and doing its job.

-Which kind of oil and filter should I use?
+Which kind of oil and filter should you use?

 At first glance, synthetic oil would seem to be the no-brainer choice because it lasts significantly longer than conventional oil.
-However, many vehicles do not require expensive synthetic oil – check the owner’s manual or inside the oil cap on newer model cars to see the recommended oil weight.
-If you tend to drive short distances, really push your vehicle (such as pulling a trailer) or live in an extreme climate, then synthetic would be the better choice to extend the life of your motor.
+However, many vehicles do not require expensive synthetic oil.
+Check the owner’s manual or inside the oil cap on newer model cars to see the recommended oil weight.
+If you tend to drive short distances, push your vehicle (such as pulling a trailer) or live in an extreme climate, then synthetic would be the better choice to extend the life of your motor.

 Have more questions about how to change your own oil?
 Ask the Car Doctor.

-And if you’re still not comfortable with the idea of changing your own oil and would rather a professional do the job, click here to find a AAA Approved Auto Repair Facility near you.
+If you’re still not comfortable with the idea of changing your own oil and would rather a professional do the job, find a AAA Approved Auto Repair Facility near you.